Hi fam, it’s been a while.

 - began to avoid having my photo taken

-- forced myself to point out the things I liked about my appearance every morning
+- forced me to point out the things I liked about my appearance every morning

 - became more assertive